KittyGiraudel/site/_posts/2013-07-01-feedbacks-kiwiparty.md

   - thoughts
 ---

-Hey guys!
+Hey people!
 It's been a while I haven't post anything; last month has been pretty intense.
 Especially since I recently had the amazing opportunity to be a speaker at [KiwiParty](http://kiwiparty.fr)!

 It's a one-day French conference at Strasbourg (France) gathering 10 speakers and more than 150 persons to talk about front-end technologies, accessibility, ergonomy, webdesign, and so much more.